-On 30 April, 2002, the expert from Egypt who attended the March 2002 Drafting Group meeting suggested that a new paragraph inserted be advocating the advantages of the World Heritage Convention to States Parties in relation to, instance international recognition. rational tourism development and promotion.
+On 30 April, 2002, the expert from Egypt who attended the March 2002 Drafting Group meeting suggested that a new paragraph be inserted advocating the advantages of the World Heritage Convention to States Parties in relation to, for instance international recognition. rational development and tourism promotion.